 Your team's first adoption project is likely to result in a production deployment of some kind.
 But this isn't always the case.
 Establish proper expectations early.
 Here are a few wise expectations to set:

 - This project is a source of learning.

 - This project might result in production deployments, but it will probably require additional effort first.

 - The output of this project is a set of clear requirements to provide a longer-term production solution.

 To support the preceding criteria, this list provides an example of a first project for each motivation category:

 Migration motivations: When migration is the primary motivation, it's wise to start with the migration of a noncritical workload.
-The Azure readiness guide and the Azure migration guide can provide guidance for the migration of your first workload.
+The Azure setup guide and the Azure migration guide can provide guidance for the migration of your first workload.

 Innovation motivations: When innovation is the primary motivation, creation of a targeted dev/test environment can be a great first project.

 Additional examples of first adoption projects include: